100+ Treasure Hunt Clues for You

 Word Games

-Using palindromes in a treasure hunt setting is easy.
-Tell the kids or adults to each come up with their own palindrome.
-Encourage team work when people are getting stuck.
-Other word riddles are akin to logic riddles, the main difference being is that the answer focuses on a rearrangement of letters in order to get the correct answer, testing both logical thinking and vocabulary.
+Other word riddles are similar to logic riddles.
+The main difference is that the answer focuses on a rearrangement of letters to get the correct answer, testing both logical thinking and vocabulary.

 Answer: weights